Orbitist/orbitist.github.io/_posts/2014-06-11-fredonia-s-forever-wild-forest.md

 customjs: "http://orbitist.s3.amazonaws.com/2014/06-forever-wild-forest/custom.js"
 ---

 At Fredonia, we take pride in the beauty of our campus.
-One area that is often overlooked is our woodlot, effectionately called the 'Forever Wild Forest'.
+One area that is often overlooked is our woodlot, affectionately called the 'Forever Wild Forest'.

 Take a closer look by clicking here: {% include cvi %}[42.45491, -79.33820], 17{% include cvo %}